AndreaBe99/community-deception-thesis/README.md

 ```bash
 python main.py --mode "train"
 ```
+to modify the parameters of the model, please refer to the `src/utils/utils.py` file.

 While, to test the model, run the following command:

 ```bash
 python main.py --mode "test"
 ```
+to modify the parameters of the model, please refer to the `main.py` file.

 ## References